-Brazil’s new data protection law, Lei Geral de Proteção de Dados (LGPD), is a comprehensive law similar to the European Union’s General Data Protection Regulation (GDPR).
+Brazil’s new data protection law, Lei Geral de Proteção de Dados (LGPD), is a comprehensive business compliance law similar to the European Union’s General Data Protection Regulation (GDPR).

 LGPD requires companies to get consent from individuals before processing their personal data.
 The law applies to non-Brazilian companies if they have a branch in Brazil or collect and process personal data of individuals located in Brazil (they don’t have to be Brazilian citizens).

 The law has a broad definition of what constitutes personal data; it includes any information related to an identified or identifiable individual

 There are several categories of personal data that are exempt from LGPD requirements: data that is collected for personal uses; for journalistic, academic, or artistic purposes; and for national security, criminal investigations, and public safety purposes.
 Also, anonymized data is excluded from the law’s requirements.

 The LGPD has strict requirements for processing “sensitive data,” which includes data on racial or ethnic origin, religious belief, political opinion, union membership, religious, philosophical, or political organization membership, health and sexual orientation, and genetic and biometric data.

 For children between 13 and 18 years old, they can consent to the processing of their personal data if the processing is in their best interest.
 For children under the age of 13, only a parent or guardian can give consent.

 Under the law, it is possible to collect children’s data without consent when required to contact the parents or guardian or for the child’s protection.